SIRGLab/BREA-Depth/README.md

 The GitHub page for our work, BREA-Depth: Bronchoscopy Realistic Airway-geometric Depth Estimation, is now available.
 Currently, only the inference code and a sample of our proposed dataset have been released.

-The full code and dataset will be made available upon acceptance.
+For more details, please see our [MICCAI 2025 paper](https://papers.miccai.org/miccai-2025/paper/2574_paper.pdf).

 ## Overview